mikhailiuk/mikhailiuk.github.io/_pages/blog.md

 {% include base_path %}

 I regularly write about topics in Machine Learning and Artificial Intelligence.
-Some of these posts are my personal refernce notes, which, I hope would also be useful for a curious mind.
+Some of these posts are my personal reference notes, which, I hope would also be useful to others.
 Whenever applicable I also provide [code](https://github.com/mikhailiuk/medium) in the form of jupyter notebooks.
 To receive regular updates follow me on [Medium](https://mikhailiuk.medium.com).

 ### [Perceptual Losses for Deep Image Restoration](https://towardsdatascience.com/perceptual-losses-for-image-restoration-dd3c9de4113)
 ### [Scientific computing — lessons learned the hard way](https://towardsdatascience.com/scientific-computing-lessons-learned-the-hard-way-db651f8f643a)